 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

 Lester remained there until October 1942, when he was selected for a work detail at the Port Area of Manila.
 This detail was designated as Camp #11 and had been created in June 1942 with 225 POWs.
 He most likely was a replacement for a man who had become ill.
-The POWs worked as stevedores on the docks loading and unloading ships.
+The POWs worked as stevedores loading and unloading ships at Pier #7.
 He remained on the detail until July 1944, when it was disbanded and he was sent toBilibid Prison near Manila.

 The POWs were taken to the docks at Manila after the detail ended.
 There, the men were boarded onto the Nissyo Maru, on July 16, 1944, at 8:00 A.M. and the ship moved to the breakwater of the harbor and dropped anchor.
 The POWs remained in the ship’s holds for five days, from July 17 to July 23 before the ship moved, at 8:00 A.M., again to a point off Corregidor and dropped anchor again at 2:00 P.M.
 The ship finally sailed on July 24 as part of a convoy which stayed close to the coastline to avoid submarines.
 One ship was sunk by a submarine on July 26 during the night.
 The flames from the explosion shot over the hatch lighting the sky.
 Ten days later, on July 27, the ship arrived at Takao, Formosa at 9:00 A.M.
 The next day the Nissyo Maru sailed, at 7:00 P.M., for Moji, Japan Sailing through a storm for three days, it arrived there on August 4, 1944, at midnight.